slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you aren’t growing you’re dying."
 -- Tony Robbins*

-> *"If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism."
+> *"If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism." (...)
--- Robert Greene*

-> *"How often our early triumphs turn us into a kind of caricature of ourselves."
+"How often our early triumphs turn us into a kind of caricature of ourselves."
 -- Robert Greene*